 Institutional investors have focused on the Loop for both established properties and newer multifamily developments.
 And they’re very interested in transit routes including next to Metra stations (commuter rail) and rail lines.
 Cap rates are expected to remain in the high 4% range.

 See this interactive rent mapper of the Chicago area from Zumper:

 Mark May 8th on Your Calendar – We’re Coming to Chicago!

 ManageCasa will be at the Cooperators Chicagoland Expo on Wednesday, May 8, 2019 at 10:00AM–3:30PM in the Donald E. Stephens Convention Center – Rosemont, Illinois.
 Fresh off our successful shows in Hawaii and Pasadena, we’re excited about the Chicago Expo.
+Read more about our property management trade shows.
 Come on out and meet the ManageCasa team.

 Recent Property Management Related Posts: Rental Management Software | Hawaii Housing Market Forecast | Los Angeles Home Prices | Los Angeles Apartment Prices | Denver Housing Market Report | San Jose Housing Market | Berlin Housing Forecast 2019 | Oakland Housing Market | San Jose Housing Market Forecast | Best Property Management Apps | Property Accounting Solution | When is Best Time to Buy Property? | Rental Property Investment | Price Rent Ratios | Buying Home vs Renting | Rental Housing Market Outlook | Time Management Tips | Apartment Rental Prices | Energy Efficiency | Apartments for Rent | Renters Insurance | Best Cities to buy Rental Property | ManageCasa Cloud Based Property Software | LA Property Management Companies